Certora/damn-vulnerable-defi/contracts/the-rewarder/README.md

 ## Challenge Overview

-In this challenge, we aim to address vulnerabilities in the reward distribution mechanism of the protocol, we desire to find a way to get most of rewards without posses or supply any liquidity token for the pool.
+In this challenge, we aim to address vulnerabilities in the reward distribution mechanism of the protocol, we desire to find a way to get most of the rewards without possessing or supplying any liquidity token for the pool.

 ### 1. Contracts